GlorifiedPig/GlorifiedAnticheat/README.md

 A very special thanks to NiceCream for all the effort he's put in over the years.

+Please note that this isn't designed to work off the bat - please spend time configuring it before adding it to your server.

 ## Documentation

 ### Codes